GabrielSB19/management-selection-admin-seek/README.md

 - 📈 Prometheus Metrics -> [Click here](http://52.73.225.3:9090/targets)
 - 📋 API Documentation ->[Click here](http://52.73.225.3:8080/api/swagger-ui.html)

+**Note**: Requests cannot be made from the swager because CORS is not configured in the application.

 ### 🔑 SSH Access
 Connect to the EC2 instance using SSH:
 ```bash